VanessaTsang888/the-complete-2023-web-development-bootcamp/S20-APIs/250-adding-success-failure-pages/newsletter-signup/README.md

 - SeuUp the Signup Page.
 - Post Data to Mailchimp's Servers via their API.
 - Add Success and Failure Pages.
-- Deploy Server with Heroku.
+- Deploy Server with Heroku. # Couldn't complted this lecture as Heroku is not longer free to use to deploy this app.

+**Mailchimp API Key**
+Once user has entered their credentails and clicked the Sign Me Up button, they will be navigated to the failure page as my Mailchimp API key has been disabled hence the error code 404 I get in the Terminal and when I inspect the UI.
+They need me to provide them with ID which I'm not sure about due to the fact that this is for training purpose and I'm very careful when it comes to cyber crime and data protection.
+However, my syntax is correct and once I have the my API key enabled then the user will be able to reach the scuccess page.

+### Deploy Server with Heroku:

+I couldn't completed this lecture as I Heroku is no long free or open source.
+Someone in near future I am looking to use Glitch to host this Node.js web app as Glitch is currently free.

 ### The Tech Stack:

 1. Node.js: a language for server-side development.
 2. Express: a framework as it provides broad features for building web apps.
 3. Nodemon: a library to get our changes updated in the background.
-4. Boostrap to save us on some development time so we write less HTML allowing us to focus on Node.js development.
+4. Boostrap: to save us on some development time so we write less HTML/CSS allowing us to focus on Node.js development.
 5. Mailchimp developer API: unfortunately, my Mailchip account is down and I am getting this fixed.
 This is why currently you will only reach the Failed web page and not the Successful web page hence why you will see the error code of 401 - unauthorised in the terminal or command line.
 However, the code is correct.
 6. Heroku: a server to deploy our web app and make available to everyone on the World Wide Web.
 This is GoLive part of this project.

-### How To Run This Web App
+### How To Run This Web App:

 To run this web app locally follow the below instructions;